huymanhnguyen0811/Microplastic-Fingerprinting/README.md

 Demo of each ML algorithms is shown below.

+## THE CODE PRESENTED HERE IS STILL IN PROGRESS
+## PLEASE FEEL FREE TO REPORT ANY BUGS TO ME @ huy.manh.nguyen@torontomu.ca

 ## Data processing

 You can include R code in the document as follows: